openstack/training-guides/doc/training-guides/README.md

     1. associate-guide: This folder contains RST files related to Associate Training Guide.
-    2. operator-guide: This folder contains RST files related to Operator Training Guide.
-    3. developer-guide: This folder contains RST files related to Developer Training Guide.
-    4. architect-guide: This folder contains RST files related to Architect Training Guide.
-    5. basic-install-guide: This folder contains Install Guides which is similar to basic/easy version of Install Guides present under openstack-manuals.
-    6. common: This folder contains common files used by multiple training guides.
+    2. common: This folder contains common files used by multiple training guides.
-    7. figures: This folder contains images used by all the training guides.
+    3. figures: This folder contains images used by all the training guides.
+    4. _static: This folder contains theming (CSS) for generating the HTML slides.